airtai/faststream/docs/docs/en/kafka/security.md

 **Using any SASL authentication without SSL:**

-The following example should has a **RuntimeWarning**:
+The following example will log a **RuntimeWarning**:

 ```python linenums="1"
 {!> docs_src/kafka/security_without_ssl/example.py [ln:8] !}
 ```

-If the user does not want to use SSL encryption, they must explicitly set the `use_ssl` parameter to `False` when creating a SASL object.
+If the user does not want to use SSL encryption without the waringning getting logged, they must explicitly set the `use_ssl` parameter to `False` when creating a SASL object.

 ```python linenums="1"
 {!> docs_src/kafka/security_without_ssl/example.py [ln:12] !}